 Once you sign up for Part C, your billing and care may be consolidated.
 You can typically access all your medical services with just one card, choose a primary care physician, and pay for different treatments with a single bill.

 Medicare Part C has gained popularity over the past 10 years.
-In some states, over 50 percent of Medicare beneficiaries have joined a Medicare Advantage plan.
+According to the Kaiser Family Foundation, about 31% of Medicare beneficiaries are enrolled in Medicare Advantage.

 Who Is Eligible for Part C Coverage?